maroskukan/k8s-cookbook/README.md

 sudo install kind-linux-amd64 /usr/local/bin/kind && rm kind-linux-amd64
 ```

+To upgrade minikube to latest version, just repeat the above steps again.

 ### Cluster creation

 Creating a local cluster with kind is as simple as running the following command.